 All about baby bottles and nipples

-Selecting a baby bottle shape, material, and size
+When selecting the best baby bottle, explore shape, material, and size

-You will find baby bottles in many styles: some with liners and some without; bent and straight; glass and plastic.
-Before you choose one to try, or several, it helps to understand why there are so many options.
+You will find baby bottles in many styles.
+Before you try one, or several, it helps to understand all your options.

 Baby bottle sizes: small for now, larger for later

-Smaller bottles (4 ounces or less) are nice when your baby is small, but you'll need to replace them with larger bottles as your baby grows.
-On the practical side, be sure the bottles you choose will fit into the pouch of your diaper bag.
+Smaller bottles (4 fl oz or less) are nice when your baby is small.
+But as your baby grows, you’ll replace them with larger ones.
+Hint: When choosing a bigger bottle, make sure it will fit into your current diaper bag.

-Baby nipple sizes, shapes, styles, and materials differ by design
+Baby bottle nipples: sizes, shapes, styles, and materials differ by design

-- Size one nipples are for babies from birth to age 6 months and have a small hole.
+- Size-one nipples have a small hole, for babies from birth to age 6 months

-- Size two nipples have a larger hole and are for older babies.
+- Size-two, -three, and -four nipples have a larger hole and are great for older babies

-The ideal bottle nipple will allow a few drops of milk to fall out as soon as you turn the bottle upside down, and then the dripping should stop.
+The ideal bottle nipple allows a few drops of milk to drip out as soon as you turn the bottle upside down, then the dripping should stop.
 If you think the milk is flowing too quickly for your baby, try a nipple with a smaller hole.
-If you think your baby is getting frustrated from having to suck too hard, try a nipple with a larger hole.
+If you think your baby is getting frustrated by sucking too hard, try a nipple with a larger hole.

 Baby bottle nipple materials